abuseofnotation/category-theory-illustrated/_chapters/03_monoid.md

 All monoids' external diagrams would have just one object - the only difference would be the number of morphisms that the object has.

-The intuition behind this representation is encompassed by the requirement of **closure** that monoid and group operations have - it is the law that applying the operation on any two elements of the set of elements that form the monoid always results in a element that is also a member of the set e.g. no matter how do you flip a triangle, you'd still get a triangle.
+The intuition behind this representation is encompassed by the requirement of **closure** that monoid and group operations have - it is the law that applying the operation on any two elements of the set of elements that form the monoid always results in an element that is also a member of the set e.g. no matter how do you flip a triangle, you'd still get a triangle.

 | | Categories | Monoids | Groups
 |---| ---             | ---        |